Examples of Direct Consumer Marketing

 Where You Can Find Consumer Direct Marketing

-Signs and Billboards and Bus Benches: Basically anywhere you put your name in front of people you are probably using some form of direct consumer marketing.
+Signs and Billboards and Bus Benches: Basically anywhere you put your name in front of people you are probably using some form of direct consumer sales or marketing.
 Business cards are also included.

 Direct Mail: This is what most people think of when you mention direct marketing - those coupons that come in the paper, in bunches with other business' coupons in envelopes are that magically arrive on your doorstep, handle, or shoved into your mailbox are all forms of direct consumer marketing.